Informatievlaanderen/Informatie-Vlaanderen-Java-Framework/README.txt

 === 5.
 License

-The source code of the AGIV Java Security Framework is licensed under the GNU LGPL version 3.0.
+The source code of the GeoSecure Java Security Framework is licensed under the GNU LGPL version 3.0.
 For more information, check out the LICENSE.txt file.